 Do not provide a statement or answer any questions from the property owner, the insurance provider, or an attorney for either party.
 Statements that you make could hurt your claim.
 It is best to consult with an injury lawyer first.

 5. Contact a Premises Liability Lawyer as Soon as Possible

 Your time to file a personal injury claim for a slip and fall or trip and fall accident is restricted by the Texas statutes of limitations.
 If your fall occurred on government or public property, the time to file a claim could be as short as a few months after your injury.

-Contacting a lawyer quickly also helps you avoid making mistakes that could hurt your claim.
+Contacting a Houston slip and fall lawyer near you quickly also helps you avoid making mistakes that could hurt your claim.
 Having an injury attorney to guide you through the claims process and provide support and legal advice gives you the best chance of receiving a fair settlement after a fall.